WebGL 01: "Hello, triangle!"

 Create a "Hello, Triangle" HTML page

 For any web app (WebGL or not), an HTML page is the entry point.
-For WebGL, we'll need a canvas element:

 <html>